McLaren F1: Specifications

 Gordon Murray then approached BMW, which took an interest, and the motorsport division BMW M headed by engine expert Paul Rosche designed and built Murray a 6064 cc 60º V12 engine called the BMW S70/2.

 At 461 kW and 266 kg the BMW engine ended up 14% more powerful and 16 kg heavier than Gordon Murray's original specifications, with the same block length.

 It has an aluminium alloy block and heads, with bore x stroke of 86x87 mm DOHC with variable valve timing (a relatively new and unproven technology for the time) for maximum flexibility of control over the 4 valves per cylinder, and a chain drive for the camshafts.

 The engine uses a dry sump oil lubrication system.
 The carbon fibre body panels and monocoque required significant thermal insulation in the engine compartment, so Murray's solution was to line the engine bay with a highly efficient heat-reflector: gold foil.
 Approximately 16 g (0.56 ounce) of gold was used in each car.

 The road version of the engine used a compression ratio of 11:1 to produce a maximum power output of 461 kW at 7,400 rpm and 650 Nm of torque at 5,600 rpm.
 The engine's rev limiter is set at 7,500 rpm.
 In contrast to raw engine power, a car's power-to-weight ratio is a better method of quantifying acceleration performance than the peak output of the vehicle's power plant.
 The standard F1 achieves 550 hp/ton (403 kW/tonne), or just 0.27 hp/lb.

 The cam carriers, covers, oil sump, dry sump, and housings for the camshaft control are made of magnesium castings.
-The intake control features twelve individual butterfly valves and the exhaust system has four Inconel catalysts with individual Lambda-Sondion controls.
+The intake control features twelve individual butterfly valves, and the exhaust system has four Inconel catalysts with individual Lambda-Sondion controls.
 The camshafts are continuously variable for increased performance, using a system very closely based on BMW's VANOS variable valve timing system for the BMW M3; it is a hydraulically actuated phasing mechanism which retards the inlet cam relative to the exhaust cam at low revs, which reduces the valve overlap and provides for increased idle stability and increased low-speed torque.
-At higher rpm the valve overlap is increased by computer control to 42 degrees (compare 25 degrees on the M3) for increased airflow into the cylinders and thus increased performance.
+At higher rpm the valve overlap is increased by computer control to 42 degrees (compare to 25 degrees on the M3) for increased airflow into the cylinders and thus increased performance.